-This is a guest post from Mayukh Suri at RankWatch.
+This is a guest post service post from Mayukh Suri at RankWatch.

 While Google keeps all of us on our toes with all the algorithm updates they keep rollin’ out, one factor that has stayed pretty consistent for inbound marketers is the need to optimize their websites through Search Engine Optimization.